HTTP-APIs/hydra-python-agent/README.md

 # python-hydra-agent

-python-hydra-agent is a smart python hydra client which is working with [hydrus](https://github.com/HTTP-APIs/hydrus).
+The python-hydra-agent is a smart python hydra client which is working with [hydrus](https://github.com/HTTP-APIs/hydrus).

 It caches the server data from hydra server for fast data querying.

 It uses Redis to cache the data at the end of the client.

-So, Data load from the server and store in Redis memory as a graph using redisgraph.
+So, Data is loaded from the server and store in Redis memory as a graph using redisgraph.

 With the help of Redis, clients become faster and easier to query the data.

 ## Installation

-**NOTE:** The client is using python3.
+**NOTE:** You'll need to use python3.

-To install the client, you have to run the following commands:
+To install or setup the client environment, you have to run:

      python3 setup.py install